 Attorney Defends Assault Cases in Bucks County

 Charges of aggravated assault are felonies and may have potentially life-altering ramifications.
-Attorney Joseph D. Lento aggressively defends his clients to maintain their freedom and their future.
+The Lento Law Firm aggressively defends their clients to maintain their freedom and their future.
 Contact the office today at (888) 535-3686 for a consultation.